 As one of six locations in Southern California where USC Roski Eye Institute experts practice, the new Arcadia clinic offers comprehensive eye services, with sub-specialty expertise in glaucoma, cornea and retina care as well as ocular plastic surgery.
 Staffed to serve the Arcadia community, the clinic’s ophthalmologists also speak Mandarin, Cantonese, Vietnamese, Korean, Hindi, Spanish and German.

-The grand opening event welcomed 150 people and was hosted by USC Health Senior Vice President and CEO Tom Jackiewicz, Keck School of Medicine of USC Dean Carmen Puliafito, MD, MBA, and USC Roski Eye Institute Director Rohit Varma, MD, MPH.
+The grand opening event welcomed 150 people and was hosted by USC Health Senior Vice President and CEO Tom Jackiewicz, and USC Roski Eye Institute Director Rohit Varma, MD, MPH.
 Also in attendance were Arcadia Mayor John Wuo and Chamber of Commerce CEO Scott Hettrick.

 “Keck Medicine of USC is dedicated to bringing our exceptional medical care to the local communities of greater Los Angeles by expanding our clinic locations.
 We want to be closer to where our patients live,” Jackiewicz said.
 “Two miles is not a far move, but this new location is closer to the soon-to-be-built Metro station, making it more convenient for the local community to receive great patient care.”